fespuny/SplineHazardRegression/README.md

 (both meaning that patients are followed-up for unequal times).

-The package also allows the flexible estimation of the cumulative hazard and cumulative survival functions, as well as the computation of aggregate measures for those (average, median, interquartile range, etc).
+The package also allows the flexible estimation of the cumulative hazard and cumulative survival functions, and (in progress) the computation of aggregate measures for those (average, median, interquartile range, etc).

-Different methods for the automatic selection of knots and for variance estimation are implemented.
+The automatic selection of knots and bootstrap variance estimation have been implemented.

 ## Installation